 These Crockpot Hawaiian BBQ Chicken Sliders are perfect as a party appetizer, or as an easy weeknight dinner.
-This recipe is also versatile with lots of options for leftovers!
+This easy Hawaiian chicken recipe is also versatile with lots of options for leftovers!

 Crockpot Hawaiian Chicken BBQ Sliders

 Christmas is nearly here, which means holiday parties are in full swing.
 These Crockpot Hawaiian BBQ Chicken Sliders are perfect for any party or as a simple weeknight dinner.
-These babies need basically no prep and everything cooks in the crockpot.
-Finally, finish by shredding the chicken and you are ready to go!
-This is the perfect serve yourself recipe that can sit and stay warm in the crockpot all evening.
+This easy Hawaiian chicken needs basically no prep and everything cooks in the crockpot.
+Finally, finish by shredding the Hawaiian chicken and you are ready to go!
+This is the perfect serve yourself slow cooker recipe that can sit and stay warm in the crockpot all evening.
 Which is great because that means less work and mess for you!
-Also, it makes incredible leftovers and is super versatile.
+Also, the BBQ chicken makes incredible leftovers and is super versatile.

 What Do You Need To Make Crockpot Hawaiian Chicken BBQ Sliders?